 -

-2) Sets the target – defining the budget lets you monitor budget burn internally as the project progresses.
+Budget per period – this is the retainer fee, i.e., your monetary budget, that serves two purposes.
+Firstly, t shows you the sum to be invoiced each period.
+Secondly, it sets the target – defining budget lets you monitor budget burn internally as the project progresses.
 By tracking this, you can easily report to the client how much money they still have left to spend in the given period.
 It is especially relevant if you price different services with different rates or if you have external costs, which should burn the budget as well.
 If you are outsourcing some services and would like to deduct the external costs from the budget as well, enable the Deduct bills and expenses toggle.

-In the pricing section, you can decide which selling prices to use to calculate the monetary budget burn in real-time as the project progresses.
+Then, you can select what selling prices to use to calculate the monetary budget burn in real-time as the project progresses:

-If you created the project from the quote, this section is already prefilled based on the data on the quote.
+- If you’re creating the project from a quote, this section is already pre-filled based on your quote data.

 -